-- 8. All schools will have a standard inspection within three years from September 2015. - 9.
-Schools inspected from January 2015 that are judged as requires improvement or inadequate will normally have a standard inspection within two years of the previous standard inspection. - 10.
-Schools that are judged to be requires improvement following a standard inspection from January 2015 may also receive a progress monitoring inspection before their next standard inspection.
-The purpose of the progress monitoring inspection is for inspectors to judge whether the school has addressed any un-met independent school standards and the qualitative issues identified at the previous standard inspection. - 11.
-On a progress monitoring inspection of a school that was judged as requires improvement but met all the independent school standards, inspectors will judge whether the school continues to comply with the standards to which the qualitative issues identified at the previous standard inspection relate. - 12.
-The progress monitoring inspection of schools judged as inadequate in inspections from January 2015 will also judge whether schools have addressed any un-met independent school standards and the qualitative issues identified at the previous standard inspection.
+- All schools that are judged to be inadequate normally receive a progress monitoring inspection before their next standard inspection.
+Schools that are judged to be requires improvement following a standard inspection from January 2015 may also receive a progress monitoring inspection before their next standard inspection. - 13.
+The purpose of the progress monitoring inspection is for inspectors to judge whether the school has addressed any un-met independent school standards and the qualitative issues identified at the previous standard inspection. - 14.
+On a progress monitoring inspection of a school that was judged as requires improvement but met all the independent school standards, inspectors will judge whether the school continues to comply with the standards to which the qualitative issues identified at the previous standard inspection relate. - 15.
+The progress monitoring inspection of schools judged as inadequate in inspections from January 2015 will also judge whether schools have addressed any un-met independent school standards and the qualitative issues identified at the previous standard inspection. - 16.
+Guidance on progress monitoring inspections is available in the 'Handbook for additional inspections of independent schools'.6